 The loss cost Tennessee a chance to pick up a game on first-place Auburn in the SEC standings, as the Tigers were upset at South Carolina.

 The bigger Bulldogs had their way with Tennessee inside.
 Georgia outscored the Vols 28-20 in the paint, outrebounded them 40-33 and had 19 second-chance points to Tennessee’s 8.
 The Vols shot 34.9 percent from the floor, unable to get anything going close to the basket.
 Georgia’s inside presence led to a big advantage at the free-throw line, the Bulldogs hitting 27 of 38 free throws, while Tennessee was 10 of 15 from the line.

 Grant Williams’ tough game

 Grant Williams scored a season-low 5 points.
 Williams connected on 1 of 8 shots from the floor, 3 of 6 from the free-throw line and grabbed 5 rebounds before fouling out with 1:42 left.
 Williams picked up his fourth foul with 11:21 left and Tennessee down 45-37.
 Uncharacteristically, Williams was the worst Vols player in the plus-minus category, his team outscored by 15 with him on the floor.

 First half close

-The Vols closed the half strong, outscoring the Bulldogs 14-7 over the final 4:46 when Turner and Bowden hit back-to-back 3-pointers to ignite the burst.
+The Vols closed the half strong, outscoring the Bulldogs 14-7 during the final 4:46 when Turner and Bowden hit back-to-back 3-pointers to ignite the burst.
 Alexander’s last-second putback closed it, giving Tennessee some momentum.
-Georgia led by as many 9 points, 21-12, after a pair of Nicolas Claxton free throws at the 4:54 mark.
+Georgia led by as many as 9 points, 21-12, after a pair of Nicolas Claxton free throws at the 4:54 mark.